 - Install a sump pump: A key step in hurricane preparedness is installing a sump pump.
 If your crawl space starts to flood, a sump pump will automatically start pumping the water out.
 Speed is important because the faster you’re able to get water out of your house, the less flood damage you could experience.

-- Add waterproofing: Because crawl spaces (and the rare Florida basements) are at ground level or below ground, waterproofing can have a significant effect on how well your home can withstand rising floodwaters.
+- Waterproof your home: Because crawl spaces (and the rare Florida basements) are at ground level or below ground, waterproofing can significantly affect how well your home can withstand rising floodwaters.
 Following an initial assessment of your home’s needs, professionals commonly recommend repairing foundation cracks where water could enter your home, installing drainage systems, and adding encapsulation.

 2. Prepare for Heavy Rain